Way to Go!

 "Way to Go!" is a song by Australian electronic rock band Rogue Traders from their second album, Here Come the Drums (2005).
-It was released as the album's second single on 10 October 2005 and is the first release under the famous "Rogue Traders" logo.
-In the UK, the single had a different cover.
-The reason is that since the band had a new drummer, they were unable to use the original cover in the UK release.
+It was released as the album's second single on 10 October 2005.
+In the UK, the single had a different cover; the band had a new drummer, so they were unable to use the original cover for the UK release.

 Chart performance

 "Way to Go!" debuted at number 15 on the Australian ARIA Singles Chart on 23 October 2005.
-In its second week on the chart, the song descended to number 17 but re-ascended to number 9 on its third week.
-During its fifth week, "Way to Go!" ascended to its peak at number 7, becoming the group's third top-ten single, and was certified gold by ARIA for shipping over 35,000 copies.
+During its second week on the chart, the song descended to number 17 but re-ascended to number nine during its third week.
+During its fifth week, "Way to Go!" ascended to its peak at number seven, becoming the group's third top-10 single, and was certified gold by the Australian Recording Industry Association (ARIA) for shipping over 35,000 copies.
 "Way to Go!" was released as the group's third UK single on 28 May 2007, but it failed to chart.